lindatli/Bank_database_SQL/README.md

 This project builds a relational database and analytics layer on top of the **PKDD’99 financial dataset**, a public banking dataset used for loan risk modelling.
 It was originally done as a university coursework project.

-The goal is to help a bank understand its clients, accounts, loans, credit cards and transactions
+The goal is to help a bank understand its clients, accounts, loans, credit cards and transactions.

 ---